1758 - British operations in Deccan

 The British enter into Deccan

-On October 20, Forde's corps finally reached Vizagapatam.
-It was anticipated that general Conflans would have resented the capture of Vizagapatam before the arrival of the British troops, but he was timidly awaiting reinforcements in the strong fortress of Masulipatam with a force of 500 French soldiers, 6,000 Sepoys and a brigade of artillery with 30 guns, and about 500 native cavalry.
+On October 20, Forde's Corps finally reached Vizagapatam.
+The rajah’s army (some 3,500 men) was encamped about 50 km from that place.
+It was anticipated that General Conflans would have resented the capture of Vizagapatam before the arrival of the British troops, but he was timidly awaiting reinforcements at Rajahmundry, some 200 km from Vizagapatam, with a force of 600 French soldiers, 5,500 Cipayes and a brigade of artillery with 30 guns, and about 500 native cavalry.

-At Vizagapatam more delay was caused by the unwillingness of the rajah to fulfil his engagement to pay the British troops.
+At Vizagapatam more delay was caused by the unwillingness of Rajah Anunderaj to fulfill his engagement to pay the British troops.
 After considerable difficulty carriage was provided.

-On November 3, Forde reached Cossimcotah (probably modern Kasimkota) where he made a junction with Anunderaj's army (now counting 5,000 men for the most part undrilled and unarmed).
+On November 3, Forde reached Cossimcotah (present-day Kasimkota) where he made a junction with Anunderaj's Army (now counting 5,000 men for the most part undrilled and unarmed).
 Forde was also joined by 40 Europeans of different nationalities with 4 field-pieces, under an adventurer named Bristol.
 Forde and Anunderaj then determined to march on Rajahmundry.

-On December 3, Forde and his ally came in sight of the French who were encamped 60 km north of Rajahmundry within sight of the fort of Peddapore (unidentified location), a position well chosen and commanding the high road to the south.
+On December 3, Forde and his ally came in sight of the French who were encamped 60 km north of Rajahmundry within sight of the Fort of Peddapore (present-day Peddapuram), a position well chosen and commanding the high road to the south.
 The French force was commanded by M. Conflans and consisted of his entire army and a quantity of native levies.
-Forde's army, on his side, had received the accession of 500 horse and 5,000 foot, chiefly armed with pikes and bows, which represented the contingent of Anunderaj.
+Forde's Army, on his side, had received the accession of 500 horse and 5,000 foot, chiefly armed with pikes and bows, which represented the contingent of Anunderaj.

-On December 6, Forde advanced along the high road to within 6 km of Conflans and took possession of an eminence called Chambole, but each officer thought the other too strong to be attacked.
+On December 6, Forde advanced along the high road to within 6 km of Conflans and took possession of an eminence called Chambole (maybe Chebrolu), but each officer thought the other too strong to be attacked.
 Inaction continued for two days.